lassade/c2z/README.md

 ## Todo

-- handle private members, class is default private, struct default public
+- handle private members, class is default private, struct default public, in code is referenced as `self.public`
 - better input file not found error
 - fail when clang ast-bump has failed as well ...
 - more operators